Music hall: Early music halls

 The establishment often regarded as the first true music hall was the Canterbury, 143 Westminster Bridge Road, Lambeth built by Charles Morton, afterwards dubbed "the Father of the Halls", on the site of a skittle alley next to his pub, the Canterbury Tavern.
 It opened on 17 May 1852 and was described by the musician and author Benny Green as being "the most significant date in all the history of music hall".
 The hall looked like most contemporary pub concert rooms, but its replacement in 1854 was of then unprecedented size.
 It was further extended in 1859, later rebuilt as a variety theatre and finally destroyed by German bombing in 1942.
+The Canterbury Hall became a model for music halls in other cities too, such as the Bristol Canterbury, which was built in 1850s as the first purpose-built music hall in the city.

 Another early music hall was The Middlesex, Drury Lane (1851).
 Popularly known as the 'Old Mo', it was built on the site of the Mogul Saloon.
 Later converted into a theatre it was demolished in 1965.
 The New London Theatre stands on its site.

 Several large music halls were built in the East End.
 These included the London Music Hall, otherwise known as The Shoreditch Empire, 95–99 Shoreditch High Street, (1856–1935).
 This theatre was rebuilt during 1894 by Frank Matcham, the architect of the Hackney Empire.
 Another in this area was the Royal Cambridge Music Hall, 136 Commercial Street (1864–1936).
 Designed by William Finch Hill (the designer of the Britannia theatre in nearby Hoxton), it was rebuilt after a fire in 1898.

 The construction of Weston's Music Hall, High Holborn (1857), built up on the site of the Six Cans and Punch Bowl Tavern by the licensed victualler of the premises, Henry Weston, signalled that the West End was fruitful territory for the music hall.
 During 1906 it was rebuilt as a variety theatre and renamed as the Holborn Empire.
 It was closed as a result of German action in the Blitz on the night of 11–12 May 1941 and the building was pulled down in 1960.
 Significant West End music halls include: